jylee1215/jylee1215/README.md

 ### - Hi there, this is Jiyoon 👋

+> 🎓 Doctoral candidate in Health Science and Technology (HST) at Seoul National University
 > 🎓 Master degree in Neuroscience at Seoul National University
 > 📝 Clinical researcher at Samsung Medical Center
 > ❤️ Interested in healthcare, precision medicine, medical machine learning, neuroimaging